Dementia: Pre-dementia

-Pre-dementia states include pre-clinical and prodromal stages.
-The prodromal stages includes (1) mild cognitive impairment (MCI), (2) delirium-onset, and psychiatric-onset presentations.
+Pre-dementia includes pre-clinical and prodromal stages.
+The latter stage includes mild cognitive impairment (MCI), delirium-onset, and psychiatric-onset presentations.

 Pre-clinical

-Sensory dysfunction is claimed for this stage which may precede the first clinical signs of dementia by up to ten years.
-Most notably the sense of smell is lost.
-The loss of the sense of smell is associated with depression and loss of appetite leading to poor nutrition.
-It is suggested that this dysfunction may come about because the olfactory epithelium is exposed to the environment.
-The lack of blood–brain barrier protection here means that toxic elements can enter and cause damage to the chemosensory networks.
+Sensory dysfunction is claimed for the pre-clinical stage, which may precede the first clinical signs of dementia by up to ten years.
+Most notably the sense of smell is lost, associated with depression and a loss of appetite leading to poor nutrition.
+It is suggested that this dysfunction may come about because the olfactory epithelium is exposed to the environment, and the lack of blood–brain barrier protection allows toxic elements to enter and cause damage to the chemosensory networks.

 Prodromal

-Pre-dementia states considered as prodromal are mild cognitive impairment (MCI), and mild behavioral impairment (MBI).

-Kynurenine is a metabolite of tryptophan that regulates microbiome signalling, immune cell response, and neuronal excitation.
-A disruption in the kynurenine pathway may be associated with the neuropsychiatric symptoms and cognitive prognosis in mild dementia.

-In this stage signs and symptoms may be subtle.
-Often, the early signs become apparent when looking back.
-70% of those diagnosed with MCI later progress to dementia.
-In MCI, changes in the person's brain have been happening for a long time, but symptoms are just beginning to appear.
+Pre-dementia states considered as prodromal are mild cognitive impairment (MCI) and mild behavioral impairment (MBI).
+Signs and symptoms at the prodromal stage may be subtle, and the early signs often become apparent only in hindsight.
+Of those diagnosed with MCI, 70% later progress to dementia.
+In mild cognitive impairment, changes in the person's brain have been happening for a long time, but the symptoms are just beginning to appear.
 These problems, however, are not severe enough to affect daily function.
 If and when they do, the diagnosis becomes dementia.
-They may have some memory trouble and trouble finding words, but they solve everyday problems and competently handle their life affairs.
-During this stage, it is ideal to ensure that advance care planning has occurred in order to protect the wishes of the person.
-Advance directives which are specific to dementia exist, which can be particularly helpful in addressing the decisions related to feeding which come with the progression of the illness.

-Mild cognitive impairment has been relisted in both DSM-5, and ICD-11, as mild neurocognitive disorders – milder forms of the major neurocognitive disorder (dementia) subtypes.
+The person may have some memory problems and trouble finding words, but they can solve everyday problems and competently handle their life affairs.
+During this stage, it is ideal to ensure that advance care planning has occurred to protect the person's wishes.
+Advance directives exist that are specific to people living with dementia.
+These can be particularly helpful in addressing the decisions related to feeding which come with the progression of the illness.
+Mild cognitive impairment has been relisted in both DSM-5 and ICD-11 as "mild neurocognitive disorders", i.e. milder forms of the major neurocognitive disorder (dementia) subtypes.

+Kynurenine is a metabolite of tryptophan that regulates microbiome signaling, immune cell response, and neuronal excitation.
+A disruption in the kynurenine pathway may be associated with the neuropsychiatric symptoms and cognitive prognosis in mild dementia.